 By using Hotelchamp's booking window targeting, hotels can now directly offer the same sorts of discounts or incentives that these late bookers are looking for.
 By targeting guests browsing just a couple of days before arrival, hotels can offer the same sorts of deals to guests at the cost that they would have surrendered in commissions to an OTA for the same booking.

 Start getting ready for summer

-This summer is a great recovery opportunity for many hotels after a hard winter.
+This summer is a great opportunity for hotels to attract new customers eager and ready to travel freely after a couple of hard years.
 To get your hotel’s summer season off on the right foot, our team is here to help.
-Contact us at firstname.lastname@example.org or, visit our website to learn more.
+Contact us at email@example.com or, visit our website to learn more.

 Editors note: This post was originally published in May 2021 and has been refreshed and updated for accuracy and new best practices.